Setting Up an Application and Tenant for Azure Resource Manager

 - Select the option to provide delegated permissions to Access Azure Service Management as organization users.

-- Click on Keys.
+- Click on New client secret.
 Provide the key description and expiration date.
 Click Save.

 This will generate a unique secret key for the application.

 Important: Save the key value.
 The key value will be your application password.
-You will not be able to retrieve the key after you leave the Keys tab/blade.
+You will not be able to retrieve the key after you leave the Certificate & secrets tab/blade.

-- Click the Subscriptions tab, and then select the subscription ID for which the virtualization client needs to be created.
+- From the All services menu, click the Subscriptions tab, and then select the subscription ID for which the virtualization client needs to be created.

 Optional: Define a Custom Role